A Circuit Minimizing Multicore Shared Memory Latency

 Here's a brief disclosure:

-Let's say you have 5 voltage sources, set to V1, V2, V3, V4 and V5 with respect to ground.
-What is the voltage, with respect to ground, of a wire that connects all five?
-(Look at the Vd across each of the diodes in this circuit.)
+Let's say you have 4 voltage sources, set to V1, V2, V3, and V4 with respect to ground feeding the anodes of respective diodes D1, D2, D3 and D4.
+What is the voltage across each of the diodes?

-A way to do this off the top of my head: Each crossbar's random voltage is the appropriately-scaled voltage out of a zener diode noise source at that instant.
-The fraction of op amps detecting they are the winner of the mutex will be some function of the SNR of the circuit.
-Hopefully the zener diode noise will not raise the noise floor of the chip substantially.
-I don't know how this works so another random voltage source may be necessary for this to work.
-Then lets say about 10% of the requests for a given bank will end up with voltages that are indistinguishable from the winner.
-That means 10% of the cores accessing that memory bank will have their sensor op amp falsely report it has exclusive access to that interleaved bank.
-A disqualified core's crossbar block's its op amp from further contention but the noise continues to generate random voltages.
+A way to do this off the top of my head: Lets say about 10% of the requests for a given bank will end up with voltages that are sensed as "winners".
+That means 10% of the cores accessing that memory bank will have their sensor falsely report it has exclusive access to that interleaved bank.
+90% of the core's crossbar sensors will block's its sensor from further contention but the remaining 10% continue to generate changing voltages.
 At some point the 10% remaining contenders' voltages will diverge sufficiently to distinguish them.
-Terminating this tournament depends on being able to detect when there is exactly one op amp for the interleaved bank reporting itself winner -- in the unlikely event it goes to 0 then the mutex is restarted with all requesting crossbars active.
+Terminating this tournament depends on being able to detect when there is exactly one op amp for the interleaved bank reporting itself winner -- in the unlikely event it goes to 0 then the mutex is restarted with all requesting crossbar sensors active.
 This results in a total mutex time that is, on average, log base 10 of the number of core's.